 No. Meals incurred for In-State Travel must use the DBM Rates.
 Meals incurred while Out-of-State must use the GSA Rates, which are unique to the destination of your travel.
 Meals incurred while Out-of-Country must use the U.S. Department of State Rates.

 27. What is In-State Travel?

-Travel throughout Maryland, Northern Virginia and the District of Columbia is considered In-State Travel.
+Travel throughout the state of Maryland.
+Northern Virginia and the District of Columbia are considered Out-of-State for Per Diem Rates.

 28. What if I need to travel Out-of-State?